 it is very helpful to provide a line drawing of the subject, in the highest resolution that you can find.
 This creates a great drawing board for the decal sizing.
 If you can add length, span and/or width figures, it helps to scale the drawing, and I don't have to look it up and calculate the scale figures.
 The drawings from the instruction sheet could be very useful

 alternatively, side / front / top view photos of the model could work too.
 But they have to be made with a long lense, from a distance.
-A close-up photo will give too much perspective deformation
+Close-up photo with (for example) a telephone will give too much perspective deformation

 a last point to mention is that I'm often left guessing about the accuracy required by the customer.
 Some are desire the highest possibly accuracy, others are less demanding.
 Usually the accuracy level slowly becomes clear during communication, but it would be nice to know it beforehand.
 On the other hand, how does one express the required level of accuracy?

 Please don't regard the above as a minimum, I've started with a lot less!

 I have two Alps MD-5500 printers that are excellently suited for decal printing, but both are broken.
 Therefore, I cannot actually print your custom decals, and have to outsource the print jobs.
 I can also provide you with the artwork only, so you can send it to your favorite custom printer.

 Before I go into details: in all projects I've done so far, the customers have been very happy with the printed decals.
 But it is only fair to discuss the print quality of custom printed decals.